Spike2Vec: An Efficient and Scalable Embedding Approach for COVID-19 Spike Sequences: Conclusion

 \section{Conclusion}

-We propose an efficient and scalable embedding approach in this paper that can be used to perform different machine learning tasks on the SARS-CoV-2 spike sequences.
+We propose an embedding approach that can be used to perform different machine learning tasks on the SARS-CoV-2 spike sequences.
 We show that our model can scale to several million sequences, and it also outperforms the baseline models significantly.
 Since the COVID-19 disease is relatively new, we do not have enough information available for different coronavirus variants so far.
 We will explore the new (and existing) variants in more detail in the future.
 We will also use deep learning models to enhance the prediction performance of Spike2Vec.
-Using adversarial examples to test the robustness of the ML models in case of spike sequences is another potential future extension.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 This research was supported by a Georgia State University startup grant.